Rohit-hooda/DS5110-Final-Project/README.md

 # DS5110-Final-Project
-The main objective of this project is to build a robust data integration pipeline that merges data from multiple sources into a consistent and unified format.
+The main objective of this project is to build a robust data integration pipeline that merges weather data from multiple sources into a consistent and unified format.
 This process will ensure that the gathered data is structured and ready for analysis.
-Once the data is properly integrated, the next step will be to develop a weather prediction model using relevant algorithms and techniques.
-The final component of the project involves visualizing the prediction results through interactive charts, which will be displayed on a user-friendly website, allowing users to easily interpret and understand the weather forecasts.
+Once the data is properly integrated, the next step will be to visualize current and forecasted weather features for Massachusetts counties.
+This will be achieved through interactive maps and charts, which will be displayed on a user-friendly website, allowing users to easily interpret and understand the weather forecasts.

 # Project Structure

-- The **`Frontend`** folder contains the `index.html` and `index.js` files responsible for building the dashboard and rendering charts.
+- The **`Frontend`** folder contains the `index.html` and `index.js` files for building the dashboard and rendering charts.
 Additionally, it includes a `static` folder that houses all the heatmap images.

 - The **`Backend`** folder includes the `app.py` file, a Flask API that manages multiple routes.
-It handles calls to third-party APIs and generates the Massachusetts county map, which is utilized by the frontend for visualizations.
+It handles calls to third-party APIs and generates the Massachusetts county map, which the frontend utilizes for visualizations.

-- The **`Pre-Processing`** folder contains scripts for data gathering, cleaning, and preparation to make it suitable for visualizations.
+- The **`Pre-Processing`** folder contains data gathering, cleaning, and preparation scripts to make it suitable for visualizations.

 - The **`Dataset`** folder includes both the raw unprocessed data and the cleaned dataset, which was processed using scripts from the Pre-Processing folder.

 - The **`API-Request`** folder contains a script for making OpenMateo API requests.
-When executed, this script stores the raw, unprocessed data in the **`Dataset folder`**, which is later processed by the scripts in the **`Pre-Processing`** folder.
+When executed, this script stores the raw, unprocessed data in the **`Dataset`** folder, which is later processed by the scripts in the **`Pre-Processing`** folder.

 # Weather Features Included in Our Dashboard